flash62au/WiTcontroller/README.md

 <summary>Click to expand</summary>

 * WiTcontroller version 1.83 includes a new way to add additional buttons. (see below) The old way will continue to work, but conversion to the new format is recommended. <br/> This change allows up to a total of 11 additional buttons, but some of the extra pins may be in use for the 4x4 keypad, the battery test, etc.
 * WiTcontroller version 1.82 or later requires WiThrottleProtocol version 1.1.26 or later.
 * WiTcontroller version 1.73 or later is recommended to use WiThrottleProtocol version 1.1.25 or later to address a bug in heartbeat send, but only seen with JMRI WiThrottle .
 * WiTcontroller version 1.66 or later requires WiThrottleProtocol version 1.1.24 or later.
 * WiTcontroller version 1.65 or later requires WiThrottleProtocol version 1.1.23 or later.
 * WiTcontroller version 1.57 or later requires WiThrottleProtocol version 1.1.20 or later for the E_STOP and E_STOP_CURRENT_LOCO to work correctly.
 * WiTcontroller version 1.45 or later requires WiThrottleProtocol version 1.1.14 or later.
 * WiTcontroller version 1.41 or later requires WiThrottleProtocol version 1.1.12 or later.
 * WiTcontroller version 1.39 or later requires WiThrottleProtocol version 1.1.11 or later.
 * WiTcontroller version 1.38 or later requires WiThrottleProtocol version 1.1.10 or later.
 * WiTcontroller version 1.35 or later requires WiThrottleProtocol version 1.1.7 or later.
 * WiTcontroller version 1.33 or later requires WiThrottleProtocol version 1.1.6 or later.
 * WiTcontroller version 1.19 - 1.32 requires WiThrottleProtocol version 1.1.3 - 1.1.5 or later.
 * WiTcontroller version 1.06 or later requires WiThrottleProtocol version 1.1.2 or later.
 * WiTcontroller version 1.01 or later requires WiThrottleProtocol version 1.1.0 or later.
 * WiTcontroller version 0.10 or later requires WiThrottleProtocol version 1.0.3 or later.
 * The *WiFi.h* and *ESPmDNS.h* libraries were automatically installed for me when I installed the esp32 boards, however it is possible that you may need to install them manually, but this is seriously not recommended.
 * Later versions of the ESP board support are available and do appear to work, but if you have difficulties version 2.0.11 and 1.0.6 appear to be stable.
 * Later versions of the libraries generally should work, but if you have difficulties use the versions listed above.
 * To get the WiTcontroller sketch I recommend using either the git command line, or the far more friendly 'GitHub Desktop' app.
 See instructions above.
 * If you receive and error related to Python, and you are on MacOS 12 and above please edit the platform file, change from python to python3 as follows; preferences->user/path/arduino/packages/hardware/esp32/version/platform.txt and edit the line that looks as follows:tools.gen_esp32part.cmd=python3 "{runtime.platform.path}/tools/gen_esp32part.py"

 </details>

 <br/>
 <hr style="border: none; height: 4px; background-color: #007bff; border-radius: 2px;">

-## Using WiTController
+## Using WiTcontroller

 ### Be aware of...

-### WiFi limitations
+#### WiFi limitations

 The ESP32 *cannot use the 5gHz* frequencies.
 It is limited to the 2.4gHz  frequencies.